The Definitive Guide to Context-Aware Encoding

 Adaptive bitrate streaming does not conserve bandwidth or storage usage as context-aware encoding does.
 Therefore, it does not have the same money-saving benefits.

-At this point, the only real leg up that adaptive bitrate streaming has over context-aware streaming is that is it more easily accessible.
-Luckily, it is a good start for broadcasters that want to improve their user experience.
+At this point, the only real leg up that adaptive bitrate streaming has over context-aware streaming is that it is more easily accessible.
+Luckily, it is a good start for broadcasters who want to improve their user experience.

 The Future of Context-Aware Encoding